SwiftEnProfundidad/essential-feed-case-Auth/README.md

 ### Functional Narrative
 As an application handling sensitive data,
-I need to attempt to detect if I am running on a compromised device (jailbroken or rooted), so I can take preventive measures and protect data integrity and application functionality.
+I need to attempt to detect if I am running on a compromised device (jailbroken or rooted), so that I can take preventive measures and protect data integrity and application functionality.

 ### Scenarios (Acceptance Criteria)
 - Positive detection of a compromised environment.